goatt1167/Reading-Aid-Plugin/README.md

 1. code background color
 2. custom code fold/unfold in color blocks
 3. view all variables, or tags such as TODO, or all enums
+4. go back after looking up (CTRL+LMB) in files.
+Not working with documentation, though.
-4. fold/unfold all func or #region
+5. fold/unfold all func or #region
-5. modify the plugin setting
+6. modify the plugin setting

 ## Code Background Color
 To Aid your reading, the code background can be colored.